ttf248/hugo-content-suite/docs/contributing_en.md

 [中文](contributing.md) | English

-Welcome to contribute to the Hugo Tag Auto Management Tool!
+Welcome to contribute to the Hugo Blog Manager!

 ## How to Contribute

 ### 🐛 Report Bugs
-1. Search [GitHub Issues](https://github.com/ttf248/hugo-slug-auto/issues) for existing similar issues
+1. Search [GitHub Issues](https://github.com/ttf248/hugo-content-suite/issues) for existing similar issues
 2. If none exists, create a new Issue with:
    - Detailed problem description
    - Steps to reproduce